arcus/education_r_intensive/README.md

 * IDE (Integrated Development Environment): software that helps people who write code to do so more easily
 * R: a statistical programming language
 * R Console: a bare-bones desktop interface for the R language that comes when you install the R language software
+* Reproducibility crisis: the problem in peer-reviewed research in which studies *cannot* be reproduced or replicated because of insufficient information, or in which studies *fail* to be reproduced or replicated because of problems in the initial research
 * RStudio: a fully featured IDE that helps R users write and work with R code more easily
 * script: code and comments saved in a file, useful for saving one's work